How Long Do Veneers Last? Are Veneers Permanent?

 Good candidates often include patients with

-- Stable gum health (no active gum disease)
+- Stable gum health

 - Enough enamel for reliable bonding

-- Cosmetic concerns such as discolouration, shape or mild wear
+- Cosmetic concerns such as discolouration, shape, or mild wear

-- Realistic expectations about appearance and maintenance
+- Realistic expectations

-Veneers may be higher-risk (or not appropriate) if you have
+Veneers may be higher-risk if you have

-- Untreated gum disease or frequent gum bleeding
+- Untreated gum disease

 3. Porcelain vs Composite